We normally accept around six undergraduates into each year of the course.

 advanced aspects of core Inorganic, Organic, and Physical Chemistry; in addition, the department offers 15 Advanced Options courses that cover selected aspects of Chemistry to graduate/research level.
 Final examinations are taken in two parts, Part IA at the end of the second year and Part IB at the end of the third year.
 The whole of the fourth year (Part II) is spent undertaking a research project supervised by one of the academic staff and writing a short thesis to summarise the results.
 For most students, this year is the highlight of the course; working as part of a research group on a new problem is both academically and socially very rewarding.

 The College tutors for Chemistry are Professor Jeremy Robertson, Professor Mark Wilson and Dr Vladimir Kuznetsov.
 Professor Robertson works on natural product synthesis and synthetic methodology, aiming to discover new molecular transformations and gain deeper understanding of reactivity and selectivity.
 Professor Wilson develops and applies models which help understand complex phenomena such as crystallisation, vitrification, polyamorphism and nanoparticle self-assembly.
-Dr Kuznetsov’s research interests centre on the development and characterisation of new functional materials for electronic and energy conversion applications
+Dr Kuznetsov is the supervisor of the Inorganic Chemistry Teaching Laboratory.

 The tutors strive hard to ensure that students (who are seen in groups of two or three) understand each topic and, being active research chemists, can give an insight into new developments in chemistry as they happen.
 The tutorials themselves give students the chance to receive expert guidance in areas of the subject they find difficult and to discover more about a subject than may be included in chemistry textbooks and lectures.